grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Export series into local TSDB

 The `remote-read export` command exports all series and samples matching the selector into a local TSDB.
-This TSDB can then be further analysed with local tooling like `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).
+This TSDB can then be further analyzed with local tooling like `prometheus` and [`promtool`](https://github.com/prometheus/prometheus/tree/main/cmd/promtool).

 ```bash
 # Use Remote Read API to download all metrics with label job=name into local tsdb